mbj/mutant/README.md

 ## What is Mutant?

+An automated code review tool, with a side effect of producing semantic code coverage metrics.

+Think of mutant as an expert developer proposing simplified versions of your code, and he only reports these simplification suggestions if they would pass existing tests.

+That developer never has a bad day and is always ready to jump on your PR.

+Each reported simplification signifies either:

+A) A piece of code that does more than the tests ask for.
+   You can probably use the simplified version of the code.
+OR:

+B) If you have a reason to not take the simplified version as it violates a requirement:
+   There was no test that proves the extra requirement.
+Likely you are missing an important test for that requirement.

+On extensive mutant use A) happens more often than B), which leads to overall less code enter your repository at higher confidence for both the author and the reviewer.

-Mutant is a mutation testing tool for Ruby.
-Mutation testing is a technique to verify semantic coverage of your code.
+BTW: Mutant is a mutation testing tool, which is a form of code coverage.

-## Why do I want it?

-Mutant adds to your toolbox: Detection of uncovered semantics in your code.
-Coverage becomes a meaningful metric!

-On each detection of uncovered semantics you have the opportunity to:

-* Delete dead code, as you do not want the extra semantics not specified by the tests
-* Add (or improve a test) to cover the unwanted semantics.
-* Learn something new about the semantics of Ruby and your direct and indirect dependencies.

-## How Do I use it?
+But each reported uncovered mutation is actually a call to action, just like a flag in a code review would be.

+## Getting started:

-* Start with reading the [nomenclature](/docs/nomenclature.md) documentation.
+* Start with reading the [nomenclature](/docs/nomenclature.md).
+No way around that one, sorry.
 * Then select and setup your [integration](/docs/nomenclature.md#integration), also make sure you can reproduce the examples in the integration specific documentation.
-* Identify your preferred mutation testing strategy.
-It is recommended to start at the commit level, to test only the code you had been touching.
-See the [incremental](#only-mutating-changed-code) mutation testing documentation.
+* Use mutant during code reviews and on CI in [incremental](/docs/incremental.md) mode.
+* Do not merge code with new alive mutations.
+If you really must bypass:
+  Add the subjects with open problems to the ignored subjects.

 ## Ruby Versions

 Mutant currently only works on cRuby/MRI.
 Starting with version 2.5.x.
-It supports all syntax features upto and including Ruby 2.6.
+It supports all syntax features up to and including Ruby 2.6.

 Support for 2.7 syntax features is pending, see unparser issue: https://github.com/mbj/unparser/issues/129.